mantidproject/documents/Design/histogram_type.md

 5. `Variances` and `StandardDeviations` can be automatically converted, you do not have to deal with it yourself.

-#### Details

-- The different low-level types have been introduced in the previous section.
-  To avoid highly duplicate code and tests, such as for the four `Variance` types, these are implemented using the curiously recurring template pattern (CRTP) which provides something like "mixins".
-- Jon pointed out that it may make most sense to default to storing data as `Frequecies`, as OpenGenie did by default.
-  Many operations could probably done in this representation, and furthermore the conversion to `Counts` is cheaper, since it includes a multiplication instead of addition.
-- The current copy-on-write (COW) mechanism seems useful and should be preserved.
-  - The `typedef` `MantidVecPtr` for a `cow_ptr` is useless and confusing and should be removed.
-  - We should consider extending the COW mechanism and make sure sharing is preserved more than it is now.
-For example, what can we do to maintain sharing of `X` for all histograms in a workspace where `X` is modified in an identical way?
-The COW mechanism as it is now should break down in that case.
-Probably this needs to be handled at the workspace/algorithm level, and cannot be dealt with this here?
-Having parametric `X` could circumvent that in certain cases (see outlook).

 #### Interface

 - The interface of `Histogram` can be (partially) forwarded by `ISpectrum` and `MatrixWorkspace`, similarly to how it is implemented currently for, e.g., `ISpectrum::dataX` and `MatrixWorkspace::dataX`.